hashicorp/terraform/website/source/docs/providers/circonus/r/contact_group.html.markdown

   for details.

-* `email` - (Optional) Zero or more `email` attributes may be present to dispatch email to Circonus users by referencing their user CID, or by specifying an email address.
+* `email` - (Optional) Zero or more `email` attributes may be present to dispatch email to Circonus users by referencing their user ID, or by specifying an email address.
 See below for details on supported attributes.

 * `http` - (Optional) Zero or more `http` attributes may be present to dispatch